vosaul/status.im/content/tutorials.md

 ### How can I add an image to my reactive component?

-Thanks to @karalabe for this one!
+It's easy enough to achieve this by using `status.components.image`.

 ```js
 status.components.image({style: {width: 50, height: 50}, source: {uri: 'https://facebook.github.io/react/img/logo_og.png'}}),